MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 This part of the documentation explains how to set up the Workflow system and create individual workflows.

-- *Chapter 24, “Plan the Workflow setup,”* provides a checklist to help guide you through the setup process.
+- *Chapter 24, "Plan the Workflow setup,"* provides a checklist to help guide you through the setup process.

-- *Chapter 25, “Workflow E-mail Setup,”* helps you set up e-mail options to send messages and perform actions in messages.
+- *Chapter 25, "Workflow E-mail Setup,"* helps you set up e-mail options to send messages and perform actions in messages.
 You also can create messages that you can send to originators and approvers.

-- *Chapter 26, “Configure the Workflow calendar,”* explains what the Workflow calendar is and how to configure it.
+- *Chapter 26, "Configure the Workflow calendar,"* explains what the Workflow calendar is and how to configure it.

-- *Chapter 27, “Configure a workflow,”* helps you create and configure a workflow.
+- *Chapter 27, "Configure a workflow,"* helps you create and configure a workflow.

-- *Chapter 28, “Configure a workflow step,”* explains how to define a specific step of a workflow.
+- *Chapter 28, "Configure a workflow step,"* explains how to define a specific step of a workflow.

-- *Chapter 29, “Set up Workflow delegates,”* explains how to delegate workflow tasks.
+- *Chapter 29, "Set up Workflow delegates,"* explains how to delegate workflow tasks.

-- *Chapter 30, “Workflow maintenance,”* explains how to copy a workflow from one company to another, how to modify a workflow, and how to delete and inactivate workflows you’re no longer using.
+- *Chapter 30, "Workflow maintenance,"* explains how to copy a workflow from one company to another, how to modify a workflow, and how to delete and inactivate workflows you're no longer using.

 ### Chapter 24: Plan the Workflow setup